clj-kondo/clj-kondo/doc/editor-integration.md

 ### LSP server

-Note that the LSP server does not provide features other than diagnostics.
+The LSP server does not provide features other than diagnostics, so if you are unsure, prefer the File Watchers approach.

 1. Download the latest clj-kondo LSP server jar to your system.
 Go to the [Github releases](https://github.com/borkdude/clj-kondo/releases) and look